Choosing your Engineering specialisation

 If you do not already know students in Part II-IV, then we would encourage you to speak with the students employed as Part I mentors for the Part I Assistance Centre in the Leech Study Area or seek out representatives from student societies such as AUES, WEN, HKESA and SPIES.

-You can speak to our Employment Manager, Jonathan Culley, who may be able to assist you in your choice by providing advice on future career options.
+You can speak to our Employment Liaison Manager, Courtney King, who may be able to assist you in your choice by providing advice on future career options.

 The Faculty of Engineering and the Engineering department websites have information on the specialisations available to you, and the opportunities each has to offer.